eProsima/Fast-DDS-docs/docs/advanced.rst

 |    :end-before: <!--><-->                        |
 +--------------------------------------------------+

-To configure the participant to connect to another node through TCP, you must configure add Locator to its ``initialPeersList`` that points to the remote *listening port*.
+To configure the participant to connect to another node through TCP, you must add a Locator to its ``initialPeersList`` that points to the remote *listening port*.

 +---------------------------------------------------+